digshake/CSJavaWUSTL/_sources/Module1-Types-and-Names/topic-1-7-booleans.rst

-   Open the ``BoolMod`` program.
+Open the ``E03BooleanMod`` program.
 Try the expressions containing the % operator below to see how they can be used to check for even or odd numbers.
 All even numbers are divisible (with no remainder) by 2.

 The **modulo** operator has a lot of great uses: